GoMyCode-nextGen/javascript-functions/Readme.md

 subtract(3, 3); // -> 0
 subtract(1, 2); // -> -1
 ```
-Write a function called multiply that takes two numbers as parameters and when invoked multiplies them together then returns the result.
+8.Write a function called multiply that takes two numbers as parameters and when invoked multiplies them together then returns the result.

 ```js
 function multiply(firstNumber, secondNumber) {